 Survivor benefits may entitle you to a one-time payment to cover funeral expenses.
 This payment typically is limited to $6,000 but can go up to $8,000.
 The death benefit additionally may entitle a spouse to a $25,000 payment; if there is no spouse, the deceased’s dependents may split the $25,000.
 You also may be eligible for reimbursement of $10,000 if your loved one was your dependent or you were dependent upon the deceased.

-Your best bet will be to speak to a lawyer to evaluate your case and help come up with a plan to obtain the highest amount of compensation to which you’re entitled.
+If you require legal assistance regarding your accident benefits claims, we recommend you speak to one of our personal injury lawyers to evaluate your case and help come up with a plan to obtain the highest amount of compensation to which you’re entitled.

 Your lawyer will also be able to: